Employment Opportunities

 • 9 paid church holidays

 • Sick Leave.
-Full-time employees accrue sick leave at a rate of one day per month after 90
+Full-time employees accrue sick leave at a rate of one day per month after 90 days of service.

 • Bereavement Leave